Frequently Asked questions regarding the affordable care act (ACA) and IRS Forms 1095-B and 1095-C

 Form 1095-A is the Health Insurance Marketplace statement.
 You'll get this statement if you bought health coverage through the "Marketplace" - the web-based insurance markets that the federal government and states set up under the ACA.

-Form 1095-B is a statement from your health insurance company verifying that you and other members of your household had insurance coverage that met the requirements of the ACA during the prior year.
-This is for people whose coverage was fully insured with an insurance carrier (includes all offered health plans except Access Plan, Access HDHP and SMP).
+Form 1095-B is a statement from your health insurance company verifying that you and other members of your household had insurance coverage that met the requirements of the ACA during the prior year (fully-insured plans).

-Form 1095-C is a statement from your employer providing details about the health coverage offered by your employer and whether or not you chose to participate.
-Individuals that purchased health insurance coverage through the Health Insurance Marketplace will use the information found on this form to determine if they are eligible for a premium tax credit.
+Form 1095-C is a statement from your employer providing details about the health coverage offered by your employer and whether you chose to participate.
+Individuals that purchased health insurance coverage through the Marketplace will use the information found on this form to determine if they are eligible for a premium tax credit.

 Beginning in 2016, employers must file Forms 1095-C with the IRS to report information about the offers of health coverage made to full-time employees during the previous calendar year and provide copies of Forms 1095-C to those employees.
 Like W-2s, copies of Forms 1095-B and/or 1095-C should be provided to you early in the calendar year for the previous year.

 You will receive a Form 1095-C if you were a full-time employee (as defined by the ACA) for all or some months of the prior calendar year.
-You are receiving a copy of the Form 1095-C so you know what information has been reported to the IRS about the offer of health coverage made to you and your family.
-Please see: https://www.irs.gov/Affordable-Care-Act/Questions-and-Answers-about-Health-Care-Information-Forms-for-Individuals for more information.
+You receive a copy of the Form 1095-C so you know what information has been reported to the IRS about the offer of health coverage made to you and your family.
+More information: www.irs.gov/Affordable-Care-Act/Questions-and-Answers-about-Health-Care-Information-Forms-for-Individuals.

-Beginning in 2016, the insurance carrier must file one copy of Form 1095-B with the IRS and furnish another copy to the individual for whom coverage was provided during the previous calendar year.
+Beginning in 2016, the insurance carrier must file Form 1095-B with the IRS and furnish a copy to the individual for whom coverage was provided during the previous calendar year.
 You are receiving a Form 1095-B because the insurance carrier provided either you and/or your family member(s) with health coverage during the previous calendar year.
-Form 1095-B also documents your compliance with the Individual Mandate, meaning that you and/or your family member(s) may not be liable for a penalty.
-See the answer to Question-F6 below for more information.

 Generally, no. Form 1095-Cs are only required to be provided to full-time employees.
 As for Form 1095-B, all family members that are covered through your enrollment (for example, because you elected family coverage) should appear on the same Form, which is required to be provided to you as the “responsible individual.”
 However, in some instances, a spouse and/or dependent may receive his/her own copy of Form 1095-B if he/she independently enrolls in COBRA coverage and you do not enroll in COBRA coverage (e.g., divorce).